virtualvillage/virtualvillage.github.io/index.md

 layout: default
 ---

-# Virtual Village services
+# Virtual Village

 Virtual Village is open source micro-services for creating new socially-aware applications.
 Socially-aware apps to create online communities (i.e. virtual villages) which allow users to connect and share with each other.

-Virtual village provides basic services to help you spend less time on basic features common to many socially-aware apps so you can spend more time on the features that make your app unique.
-We provide backend core services which can be hosted in the cloud (AWS initially and later Google) that are extensible so you can tweak them.
+Virtual village provides some basic social-awareness features common to many socially-aware apps off the shelf for you to use, so you can spend more time building the features that make your app unique.
+We provide backend core services which can be hosted in the cloud (AWS initially and later Google) that are extensible so you can tweak them to your liking.

 # What it's for